What is ASD? Is it different from post-traumatic stress disorder?

 What is Post-Traumatic Stress Disorder?

-Post-traumatic stress disorder (PTSD) has become more widely discussed in recent years.
+A trauma-related disorder has become more widely discussed in recent years.
 Many people assume that it refers to any prolonged stress response a person experiences after trauma.
-However, there is a specific condition that needs to be met for a diagnosis of PTSD.
+However, there is a specific condition that needs to be met for a diagnosis.

 That condition is that the symptoms must be experienced more than a month after the event.
 This is when it can be considered post-traumatic.
 It is also the main difference between ASD and PTSD.